arcadia-unity/ArcadiaGodot/README.md

 Usage
 -----
 To run clojure code in your game, you'll need to associate signal methods with clojure `var` functions.
-In the inspector `ArcadiaHook.cs` scripts will have string fields for each signal.
-Enter or more vars separated by spaces in these fields.
+In the inspector, `ArcadiaHook.cs` scripts will have string fields for each signal.
+Enter one or more vars separated by spaces in these fields.
 If the namespace is loaded correctly, these fns will be called with the `ArcadiaHook` instance as the first argument (see Godot docs for additional arguments).

-Note that only the project root directory is added to the clojure load path.
+Only the project root directory is added to the clojure load path.

 ![godot-hooks](https://user-images.githubusercontent.com/2467644/32961551-f5a26e12-cb96-11e7-88cb-6805067b3ec0.png)

-Note due to [Godot issue #11955](https://github.com/godotengine/godot/issues/11955) you may have to restart the editor for the hook properties to show up in the inspector.
+Note: due to [Godot issue #11955](https://github.com/godotengine/godot/issues/11955) you may have to restart the editor for the hook properties to show up in the inspector.

 ### REPL